syre-data/tutorials/README.md

 **Each tutorial only takes 15 minutes**, so you can get up and running quickly, and learn in bite sized chunks.

-The tutorials are divided by level, and each level has several projects to choose from.

 + **[Beginner](beginner):** Learn the basics of the Thot desktop app by building and analyzing your first project.
 + **[Intermediate](intermediate):** Learn some more advanced features of the desktop app, and start coding your own analysis using
 Thot's API bindings (using the language of your choice).